ypriverol/os-proteomics/manuscript.md

 OSS can foster a culture of shared accountability, where code is not just released but continuously scrutinized and refined, driving the field forward in a collective effort toward scientific rigor.
 We have indeed observed this in our own projects: at the time of writing, quantms [38965444] and Mokapot [33596079] now have 12 and 13 contributors, respectively.

+## Open source and ML/AI models in proteomics

+Machine learning and deep learning are increasingly used in proteomics, with examples like the MS2 prediction model MS2PIP [37140039] and the peptide de novo sequencing model Casanovo [39080256].
+Many deep learning-based proteomics tools enhance reproducibility by clearly reporting source code, training parameters, and other details.
+While closed-source tools have contributed to research, their models may carry bias, and their potential usefulness can be hard to assess when code and models are not accessible.
+A more contentious issue arises when closed-source or commercial models are trained on publicly shared community datasets, often under open-source licenses.

+Open-source software has proven its value by removing barriers to learning, sharing, and improving systems.
+For AI in proteomics, society needs similar freedoms: autonomy, transparency, ease of reuse, and collaborative improvement.
+The Open Source Initiative's Open Source AI Definition (OSAID) outlines these freedoms:

+- Use the system for any purpose.
+- Study how the system works and inspect its components.
+- Modify the system, including changing its output.
+- Share the system, with or without modifications, for any purpose.

+- AI and machine learning are more than software—they encompass data, configurations, documentation, and new artifacts like model weights and biases.
+Open source should apply to the entire system, including models, parameters, and structural elements.
+However, it is unclear what mechanisms or licenses ensure that these models, particularly their parameters, are freely available for use, research, modification, and sharing.
+We recommend clear assertions accompanying parameter distribution to ensure they remain freely accessible.

 ## Increasing emphasis on open science and open source by funding agencies

 As open science gains prominence, major funding agencies worldwide are implementing mandates to ensure that software developed with public funds is openly accessible.